hatonthecat/Sparkfun-Artemis-Nano-File-Server/Project Log.md

 I also have a Powerjive Usb Voltage/Amps Power Meter Tester Multimeter https://www.amazon.com/gp/product/B013FANC9W

-It is displaying 301mAh and 4.95V, with PWR (red LED), CHG (yellow LED) and bluetooth (blue LED).
+It is displaying 301mAh and 4.95V, with PWR (red LED), CHG (yellow LED) and bluetooth (blue LED) which normally blinks.

 Not sure about that yellow light, but I will monitor it.

-I read somewhere it switches to 300mA if it receieves too much.
+I read somewhere it switches to 300mA if it receieves too much current?
+The yellow light isn't on all the time.
+Now the yellow light is off (after about 40 minutes).

 Installed Arduino IDE